 This past week I have been enamored by the television show Schitt’s Creek, which is written and produced by the dynamic duo Eugene and Dan Levy.
-For the first three episodes, I found the characters to be hilarious and engaging, but I was bothered by the way the episodes unfolded.
-I couldn’t put my finger on what exactly felt off, but it definitely didn’t seem like the normal structure of a situational comedy.
+For the first three episodes, I found the characters to be hilarious and engaging, but something about the episodes felt different.
+I couldn’t quite put my finger on it, but it definitely didn’t seem like the normal structure of a situational comedy.
 This discomfort led me to turn the show off and not return to it until I was coerced by a number of amazing reviews.
-I’m thrilled that I picked it back up because it turned out to be an amazing show that I binge-watched over the course of a few days.
+I’m thrilled that I picked it back up because it turned out to be an amazing show that I binge-watched.
 Still, I kept feeling like something about it was different than the normal situation comedy setup, so I decided to explore what was causing this strange feeling.